allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

         1000       | _
     }
 ```
-There are more arguments in favour of Spock - its homepage [sums it up nicely](https://code.google.com/p/spock/wiki/WhySpock)
+There are more arguments in favour of Spock — its homepage [sums it up nicely](https://code.google.com/p/spock/wiki/WhySpock)

 ### Gradle
 [Gradle](http://gradle.org/) is a build tool that gains popularity rapidly.
 Google chose Gradle as build
-tool for Android - that's enough to say about its potential.
-Topic of Gradle is covered in
+tool for Android — that’s enough to say about its potential.
+Gradle is covered in more detail in
 [this blog post](/Adopting-Gradle-at-allegro-pl-a-success-story.html).
-What I would like to add is fact that
+I would like to add that
-you don't need to know Groovy to use Gradle at basic level.
+you don’t need to know Groovy to use Gradle at a basic level.
 But knowing it gives you an actual understanding what
 happens under the hood and you can get on the pro level.

 ### Widening your horizons
 Last argument is not directly in favour of Groovy.
 Learning new things is always good, it widens your
-horizons, you start seeing things in a different way.
+horizons, you start to look at things from a different perspective.
 Groovy can give you insight into functional programming,
 shows that things can be more concise or just better than what you know.

-## Summarize
+### Summarize
 In paragraphs above I tried to show some interesting features, applications and frameworks of Groovy.
 The same ones that
 made me actually like this language.
 Of course, this language has many drawbacks, its dynamic typing can often be pain in
 the neck — makes refactor much harder, even IntelliJ IDEA, that makes wonders in refactoring Java, loses its power with Groovy.
-If you don't have turned on static compilation, you'll see syntax errors only at runtime.
+If you don’t have turned on static compilation, you’ll see syntax errors only at runtime.
 But true power of Groovy lies in
-tests and scripting, when speed, ease and readability are most important matters.
+tests and scripting, when speed of coding, ease and readability are most important matters.